-If you are booting with a serial console, generally the kernel will autodetect this (although not on DECstations).
+If you are booting with a serial console, generally the kernel will autodetect this.
 If you have a videocard (framebuffer) and a keyboard also attached to the computer which you wish to boot via serial console, you may have to pass the console=device argument to the kernel, where device is your serial device, which is usually something like ttyS0.

-5.1.1.
+5.2.1.
 Debian Installer Parameters

-The installation system recognizes a few additional boot parameters which may be useful.
+The installation system recognizes a few additional boot parameters1 which may be useful.